MyAlarmGuy.net.....The Do-It-Yourselfer's Guide to Home Security

 No salesmen.
 No contracts.
 No hassle.
 The three most popular brands are covered, those being Honeywell, DSC, and GE Interlogix.
 These are the very same systems sold by all those three letter alarm companies you see on television.
 Each brand has it's advantages and disadvantages, but none are a bad choice for a do-it-yourself installation.

 I've built the Honeywell portion of the site around the V20P60RFPK kit.
-I feel this kit is ideal for a do-it-yourself installation due to it's included 6160RF keypad.
-The 6160RF offers two benefits.
-The first being that it has a custom alpha display that allows full programming capabilities, without which you wouldn't be able to program your new system properly.
-The second benefit is that it includes a built-in wireless receiver that enables the use of wireless devices in the system.
-Wireless devices are a necessity in most DIY systems.
+This is the ideal kit for a do-it-yourself installation due to it's included 6160RF keypad.
+The 6160RF is important for two reasons.
+It's custom alpha keypad allows for menu programming (necessary for setting up your new system) and the built-in wireless receiver enables the use of wireless devices in your system.

 Custom Alpha Display

 I've focused the DSC portion of the site around the popular DSC PC1616 control panel.
 Although my how-to's and wiring diagrams are made for the PC1616, they can also be used for the PC1832 and PC1864.
 The larger panels have a higher hardwire and wireless zone capacity, but their wiring schemes and programming methods are exactly the same.

 Make sure to purchase a DSC kit that includes a keypad with an "RFK" suffix, these will have a built-in wireless receiver for wireless device capability.
 Unlike Honeywell panels, DSC panels can be programmed with any keypad, so a custom alpha display isn't absolutely necessary, but would still be a cool thing to have.